frhan/study/Java/OCP/7-Concurrency.md

 ### Shutting Down a Thread Executor

-if you want to cancel all running and upcoming tasks?
+want to cancel all running and upcoming tasks?
 - The `ExecutorService` provides a method called `shutdownNow()`, which attempts to stop all running tasks and discards any that have not been started yet.
 Note that `shutdownNow()` attempts to stop all running tasks.
 - `shutdownNow()` returns a `List<Runnable>` of tasks that were submitted to the thread executor but that were never started.